-“Not all fulfillment companies are created equal.
+“Not all fulfilment companies are created equal.
 Before we partnered with ShipBob, we worked with a 3PL that was absolutely massive.
 Because we were such a small part of their business, they turned out to be completely unapproachable — we couldn’t even talk to someone from their team on the phone.

 When we went viral in 2016 and suddenly had thousands of additional orders to fill, we knew we had to outsource to a different 3PL that could give us the attention we needed, regardless of our size.

 We moved to ShipBob right after that, and have received dedicated support ever since!
 We’ve had a handful of Merchant Success Managers as our main point of contact at ShipBob, and each one has been stellar.
 With real individuals helping us troubleshoot and provide guidance, we know that the next time we go viral, we will always be ready.”

 Juliana Brasil, Director of Operations at Food Huggers

 Keeping up with seasonal and popular trends is crucial for demand forecasting operations; but those are not the only trends you should mind.

 The supply chain industry is constantly changing as new technologies are introduced, and your supply chain operations may benefit from adopting new software or automations.

 Automating manual workflows or operations (such as purchase order and pick list generation, invoice payment, and reorder reminders) can save a business time and money while improving accuracy.
 This streamlines your supply chain operations, so be on the lookout for supply chain technology developments that could give your supply chain a competitive advantage.